NOTE: You might need to dilute the paint with a small amount of paint thinner as the batch has dried a bit.

-Note: Although they are nontoxic and you can use it on skin, Electric Paint is not meant for use on skin!
+Note: Although they are nontoxic and you can use them on the skin, Electric Paint is not meant for use on the skin!

-Note: Electric Paint is not waterproof, but depending on what your application is you can paint over it with a waterproof paint or varnish.
-On the bright side this does make for easy cleanup.
+Note: Electric Paint is not waterproof, but depending on what your application is you can paint over it with waterproof paint or varnish.
+On the bright side, this does make for easy cleanup.

-- Elecric Paint can be applied to a wide variety of materials, including (but certainly not limited to) paper, cardboard vellum, wood, metal, plaster, some rubbers, plastics and many textile.
+- Electric Paint can be applied to a wide variety of materials, including (but certainly not limited to) paper, cardboard vellum, wood, metal, plaster, some rubbers, plastics and many textiles.

-- Soap and warm water will take Electric Paint off of most surfaces.
+- Soap and warm water will take Electric Paint off most surfaces.

 - Can last years if treated properly and kept dry.